 At Everest Community Academy we support students not only academically, but pastorally in their emotional and social wellbeing.

 Every child meets their tutor in tutor groups at the beginning of each day.
 Your child’s form tutor should be the first port of call for queries.
-In addition to this we have two non-teaching professionals who run 'the hub'.
-They work alongside the Heads of Year and external agencies when necessary to support our students with their emotional and social needs.
+In addition we have a family engagement team who work alongside the Heads of Year and external agencies when necessary to support our students with their emotional and social needs.
 These may be short-term interventions or longer programmes of change.